The best workstation laptops are the only laptops that can handle crunching hordes of data or video-editing large files in 4K.

 You can get some work done with one of the top cheap gaming laptops, which has a GPU like an Nvidia GTX 1050 Ti or greater, but they're not optimized specifically for media creation like Nvidia's Quadro GPU is.
 If you're looking to get some real work done, you'll need a workstation with a Quadro GPU and a colorful, high-resolution display, which will most definitely run you over $2,000.
 While it's not necessarily a workstation, the Asus ZenBook Pro Duo can handle rigorous tasks with multiple screens all for $2,999.

-How to choose the best workstations for you
+How to choose the best workstation laptops for you

 Choosing the right workstation for you comes down to why you need it in the first place.
 You can pick up an affordable workstation to do some heavier work than your average laptop, but if you need a straight up tank to handle taxing programs, you’re going to pay a hefty price.
 If it’s the former, we recommend looking at something like the Lenovo ThinkPad P1 or Dell Precision 5540.